-Please note: It is important to keep eating during the day.
+Please note: It is important to keep eating and hydrating during the day.
 It is encouraged that you bring your personal favorite snacks or energy bars with you to keep you going between meals.
 Due to the logistical complexity of this event, we are not able to accommodate special dietary or allergy needs.
 If you are a picky eater, have a special dietary need, or have any food allergies, you will need to provide food and/or beverages for yourself.

 FOOD & BEVERAGE

 We understand that providing good nutrition and hydration is critical to keeping our crew going.
 Providing food service for a couple of hundred people per day on top of a mountain is also a logistical challenge.
 Our Food Services Crew works diligently to provide our volunteers with plenty of good quality food and hydration.
 Each day that you volunteer to be on course, you will receive breakfast and lunch.